 - The company experienced stability in trade payables from FY 2021 to FY 2022. - The notable increase in FY 2023, amounting to Rs.
 141.00 Lakhs, was primarily a result of bills received in the last quarter. - The same increased in stub period 30th September 2023 with company increase in company's business.
 The company had achieved the turnover achieved in full year of FY 2023 in just 6 months of period ending 30th September 2023.
-This led to increase in outstanding to vendors with whom such projects were executed. - For FY 2024, the company expects a moderate increase as company expects to make payments in advance also to its vendors and suppliers to get benefit of pricing. - In projected year FY 2025, a moderate increase is further expected considering the growth company expects to reach in the said year.
+This led to increase in outstanding to vendors with whom such projects were executed. - For FY 2024, the company's trade payables stood at 1,481.21 Lakhs. - In projected year FY 2025, a moderate increase is further expected considering the growth company expects to reach in the said year.